 There are cases where crypto is treated as income and thus attracts Income Tax.
 Cryptocurrency transactions that are classified as income are taxed at your regular Income Tax band.
 In some instances, you'll also need to make National Insurance contributions on income from crypto too.

 In the UK, crypto is taxed as Income when it comes from:

 HMRC has finally released guidance on DeFi transactions - in particular lending and staking.
 The guidance now states that DeFi transactions may be subject to Income Tax or Capital Gains Tax depending on the "nature of the transaction" and whether that transaction has the nature of capital or the nature of income.
 If your DeFi activities have the 'nature of income', they'll be subject to Income Tax.

-In general, Income Tax will only apply to 'returns' from activities, so rewards from staking, yield farming, lending and more could be considered income and subject to Income Tax.
-HMRC say it's likely to be considered income if:
+In general, Income Tax will only apply to 'returns' from activities, so rewards from staking, yield farming, lending, and more could be considered income and subject to Income Tax.
+HMRC says it's likely to be considered income if:

 So if you're earning new coins or tokens, potentially at an agreed APY through a DeFi protocol - it's likely this would be seen as income.
 Therefore this could include:

 HMRC hasn't yet released guidance on engage-to-earn or play-to-earn platforms which appeared primarily in the DeFi space recently.
 However, as earning crypto through staking and mining is considered income, we can infer that earning tokens and coins through these platforms would also likely be considered income by HMRC.
 Examples of potential crypto income include:

 In summary - any time you're earning new tokens as a result of an investment activity, this is likely to be seen as Income and subject to Income Tax.
 You can learn more in our UK DeFi Tax guide.

 To figure out how much tax you'll pay on crypto income, you need to first know the crypto Income Tax rates.
 These are the same Income Tax Bands for your regular income: